Gatecrasher: Controversy and administration

 Gatecrasher responded with an official statement on its own website, stating that "sensationalist online portals and blogs" had been furthering "their own selfish pursuits".
 The statement explains that the Beatsmedia article is "being dealt with", as it contains "false facts" that are "libelous".
 The company responded to the key allegations in the Beatsmedia article and invited anyone who was still owed money from the 2013 administration process to contact Duff and Phelps directly or email Gatecrasher's Accounts Department.
 In terms of Ibiza, the statement explains that the company was forced to make programmatic changes in accordance with what "the market dictates" and claims that all consumers who were entitled to a refund have been paid.
 Writing for the TranceFixxed website, Tim Turner concludes:

 For the sake of all parties, I hope that Gatecrasher not only survives this but thrives.
 But for this to happen, it cannot be at the expense of other people.
 The music community needs to give Gatecrasher time and encouragement how to turn itself around.
 Gatecrasher in turn needs to listen to the public dissatisfaction, take on board the constructive criticism, learn from its own past mistakes and work with (and not against) the music community.
 The public claims and counterclaims and general 'chucking of toys from the pram' is great entertainment for social media, but a company at war with its customers does not remain a company in business for very long...

 Gatecrasher's Broad Street Club was shut down on 31 October 2015 the result of a stabbing and alleged brawl involving security staff.
 This was the second closing in three months.
 The victim was stabbed in the leg and security staff were accused of using makeshift weapons in a brawl with a group of customers.
 Superintendent Andrew Beard, of West Midlands Police, said the force would be asking for the full revocation of the licence at a full hearing on 25 November 2015.
 On 25 November, Birmingham City Council revoked Gatecrasher's licence to operate.
 The Deltic Group is in discussions with Gatecrasher about taking over operations of the venue.

-Return to Sheffield

-Gatecrasher has penciled a return to the old site of Kingdom nightclubs on Burgess Street in Q3/4 of 2016.
-This however is only a temporary lease until the site is fully demolished to make way for redevelopment in line with the council plans for the town centre.
-This is expected to help Gatecrasher secure a better, more permanent home in Sheffield following the loss of the original venue, Gatecrasher One (formally The Republic) when planning permission is sought.